Everyday physical activity for school-age children

 - learn to listen and follow instructions and basic tactics

 - learn to lead, follow and be part of a team

 - learn about fair play and being a good sport.

-First experiences in organised sports don’t have to be as hard or intense as the adult versions.
-Most sports have modified versions of games that are appropriate for children at this age.
+Most sports have modified versions that are appropriate for children at this age.
 These include Cricket Blast, Aussie Hoops basketball, NetSetGo netball, TryRugby and Auskick.

 Modified games have different rules and equipment – for example, a rubber ball instead of a hard cricket ball, a smaller field size or smaller teams.
 This can all help your child develop skills without getting hurt or losing confidence.

 Other options for your child could be dance, martial arts or swimming classes.

 Children with disability can do many physical activities and sports.
 Many sports can be modified so that children with disability can fully participate and be included.